 - Install Linux Malware Detect (LMD)

-Lynis doesn’t required any installation, it can be used directly from any directory.
-So, its good idea to create a custom directory for Lynis under
+If you don’t want to install Lynis, you can download the source file and run it directly from any directory.
+So, it is a good idea to create a custom directory for Lynis under

 # mkdir /usr/local/lynis